List of Internet pioneers: Simon S. Lam

 Simon S. Lam (born 1947) is an American computer scientist.
 He was inducted into the Internet Hall of Fame (2023) by the Internet Society for “inventing secure sockets in 1991 and implementing the first secure sockets layer, named SNP, in 1993.”

 In 1990, while a professor at University of Texas at Austin, he was inspired after writing a paper on formal semantics of upper and lower interfaces of a protocol layer and he conceived the idea of a new security sublayer in the Internet protocol stack.
 The new sublayer, at the bottom of the Application layer, would make use of transport layer sockets for data transfer and offer corresponding secure sockets to application processes.
 This way, application programmers do not need to know much about implementation details for security.
 Also, the upper interface of the sublayer would enable implementation changes in the future.

-Lam's idea of a sublayer which offers a “secure sockets interface” to applications was novel and a radical departure from contemporary security research for Internet applications (e.g., MIT's Kerberos, 1988–1992).
+Lam's idea of a sublayer that offers a “secure sockets interface” to applications was novel and a radical departure from contemporary security research for Internet applications (e.g., MIT's Kerberos, 1988–1992).
 Lam wrote a proposal to the NSA University Research Program, which was funded for two years.
 By early 1993, Lam, with the help of 3 graduate students (Woo, Bindignavle, and Su), designed and implemented the first secure sockets layer, named Secure Network Programming (SNP).